 One of the ways the postdoc kept the lab ticking over was by presenting each new starter with a guide to a happy Clarke lab: a list of basics to keep the lab running smoothly.

-This guide was full of very simple but effective tips that I want to share with you so you can have a pleasant lab experience.
+This guide was full of very simple but effective tips that I want to share with you so you can have a pleasant and safe lab experience.

 1. Order new reagents BEFORE the old ones are finished